 Ready to Compare Cat Insurance?

-Use the comparison table above to find the right plan for your cat.
-Compare 8 Australian providers on price, coverage and features - or see our full pet insurance comparison.
+Browse the provider table above to find cover that fits your cat and your budget.
+Compare six Australian providers on pricing, cover levels and features - or explore our full pet insurance comparison for dogs and cats.

 Compare Cat Insurance Providers